Nov. 29, 2014

 Jacob Earl rushed for 108 yards on 21 attempts for the Falcons.
 Cody Wright completed 12-of-24 passes for 162 yards and two touchdowns.
 Earl caught three passes for 72 yards and a pair of scores.

-Early in the second quarter, North Vermilion's Vaughn DePugh returned an interception 95 yards for a touchdown.
+Early in the second quarter, North Vermillion's Vaughn DePugh returned an interception 95 yards for a touchdown.
 That set a record for a scoring interception for all classes.

 Coach Mike Johnson's Pioneer team, ranked fifth by AP, finished 13-2.
 The high-scoring Panthers averaged 53.2 points in beating their first five opponents in the tournament.
 They surpassed 60 three times.